keboola/developers-docs/extend/generic-extractor/jobs/index.md

 - If the response is an object with none or multiple array properties, require that `dataField` is configured.

-Apart from cases where required, the `dataField` configuration may also be set to override the above default behavior.
+Apart from cases where required, the `dataField` configuration may also be set to override the above default behaviour.
 The `dataField` parameter contains a [dot separated path](/extend/generic-extractor/tutorial/json/) to the response property you want to extract.
 The `dataField` parameter may be written in two ways -- either as a simple string or as and object with `path` property.
 E.g. these two configurations are equivalent: